StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/dashboard/download-a-dashboard.md

     {% include-markdown "includes/filters-sorts-views.md" %}

-3. Select the **Export** symbol at the top right of the page to export the entire dashboard.
+3. Select the **Export** symbol at the top right of the page to export the entire dashboard as a PNG image.

     ![Download a dashboard](../../../images/user-guides/analyst-corner/dashboard/download-a-dashboard.png)